NTICompass/APIExplorer.org/README.md

 The FEMA API docs are located here: http://www.fema.gov/openfema-api-documentation

 I have a live demo of this program running at https://apiexplorer.org/OpenFEMA/.
-Please don't kill my server's bandwitdh, kthxbai :-)
+Please don't kill my server's bandwidth, kthxbai :-)